Skip to content

 What dirt does:

-• Blocks airflow entirely.
+• Blocks the airflow almost entirely.

 4. Drain Pan and Line (Where Condensation Goes)